-Upon the termination of a dealer agreement, manufacturers, distributors, and wholesalers are required to repurchase inventory at the dealer's request.
+Upon the termination of a dealer agreement, manufacturers, distributors, and wholesalers are required to repurchase inventory unless the dealer chooses to keep the inventory.
 Fla.
 Stat. § 686.606(1).
 The statute requires that all inventory previously purchased from the manufacturer, distributor, or wholesaler must be repurchased at one hundred percent of the actual dealer cost, including freight, for all new, unsold, undamaged, and complete outdoor power equipment.
 Id. at § 686.606(2)(a).
-All new, unused, and undamaged repair parts and accessories listed in the current returnable price list must be repurchased at eighty-five percent of the current wholesale price.
+All new, unused, and undamaged repair parts and accessories listed in the current returnable parts list must be repurchased at eighty-five percent of the current wholesale price.
 Id. at § 686.606(2)(b).
 Further, if they choose not to do it themselves, manufacturers, distributors, and wholesalers must also pay dealers six percent of the current wholesale price on all new, unused, and undamaged repair parts to cover the cost of packing and loading.
 Id.